-Obsess over compensation (spreads) as we're keenly aware how returns look when spreads are tight or wide.
+We accept additional risk when we are compensated for it in the form of higher yield spreads as we are aware how returns look when spreads are tight or wide.

 MLPs

 Carefully pick managers and/or MLPs that have defensible business models we believe are able to consistently pay and raise distributions.